-Children & the Court System
+Children and the Court System

-As a school we recognise that children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
+We recognise that children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
 We know that this can be a stressful experience and therefore the school will aim to support children through this process.

 Along with pastoral support, the school will use age-appropriate materials published by HM Courts and Tribunals Services (2017) that explain to children what it means to be a witness, how to give evidence and the help they can access.
+Improving support for children going to court as well as witnesses